Sofreh

 If you can get your hands on the books by Parviz Tanavoli—especially his small book The Sofreh of Kamo—I believe it would be a great resource on the topic.

-So, these woven wool pieces had many functions, though it’s sometimes hard to determine exactly what they were used for, but they were certainly connected to food or had contact with it.
+So, these woven wool pieces had many functions, though it’s sometimes hard to determine exactly what they were used for, but they were certainly connected to an old rite where placing food on the cloth in specific positions played an important role.
 The different functions of sofreh might explain their unusual weaving technique—not like regular kilims, which are woven more or less line by line, but in a more irregular fashion, a little bit like modern tapestries.
 This technique also allowed the cloth to be folded with ease and it prevented breaking both warp and weft.
 Other characteristics include the absence of slits, extremely tightly packed wefts, and a dense, strong cotton or wool warp, very rarely it happened that the pile knotted elements were incorporated into.
 The most fascinating aspect of sofreh is how improvised they were—woven quickly, sometimes by children, likely trained this way before moving on to more demanding weaving tasks.
 This might also explain why so many of them were made.

 Now, let’s talk about the shared elements between different types of sofreh and discuss some examples.